 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — low and high.
-In the low stage, the furnace runs at a reduced capacity to help maintain a chosen temperature within your home more efficiently.
-During the high stage, the furnace will run full throttle to fulfill demands for increased warmth or cooling.
-With a two-stage furnace, you can realize enhanced energy efficiency and steady temperatures throughout your home.
+A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
+During the low stage, the furnace runs at a reduced capacity in order to maintain the preferred temperature for your home more efficiently.
+During the high stage, the furnace will instead function at peak capacity to meet demands for greater heat.
+With a two-stage furnace, you can enjoy improved energy efficiency and steady temperatures everywhere in your home.

-While two-stage furnaces are very efficient, not all versions are condensing furnaces.
+While two-stage furnaces are exceptionally efficient, not all all types are condensing furnaces.

 Does a Two-Stage Furnace Run All the Time?